krother/pandas_go_to_space/descriptive_statistics/README.rst

       df = sns.load_dataset("penguins")

-The goal of descriptive Statistics
+The Goal of Descriptive Statistics
 ----------------------------------

 Once your data is tidy and you have created a few exploratory plots, you usually want to describe your data in more detail.
 This is where **Descriptive Statistics** come in.
 This is an obligatory step whenever you are working with data whether you want to deliver an expert opinion, train a fully automated Machine Learning algorithm or monitor data in production.